BAJAJ FINSERV DIRECT LIMITED

 DTI Ratio

-Your debt-to-income (DTI) ratio is calculated by dividing your aggregate debt obligations per month by your gross monthly income.
+Your Debt-to-Income (DTI) ratio can be determined by dividing your total monthly debt obligations by your gross monthly income.
 Your income directly influences this ratio.
 A higher income, assuming your debt remains constant, will result in a lower, more favourable DTI.
 On the other hand, a lower income with the same debt will lead to a higher DTI.

-Lenders prefer applicants with a lower DTI ratio as it indicates you have more disposable income after covering your debt obligations, making you a less risky borrower.
-A high DTI, on the other hand, suggests you may struggle to manage additional debt, potentially leading to credit denial or unfavourable loan terms.
+Lenders prefer applicants with a lower DTI ratio, as it indicates you have more disposable income after covering your debt obligations, making you a less risky borrower.
+A high DTI suggests you may struggle to manage additional debt, which could negatively impact your credit score.
+A higher DTI can signal financial strain, making it more difficult to secure credit or loans.
+Consequently, a high DTI may not only lead to credit denial but can also result in less favourable loan terms and higher interest rates.

 Repayment Capacity